"Not Desperate": Career Coach Turns Down Employer, Cites HR’s Bad Behaviour During Interview

-• A Nigerian job seeker went viral after rejecting a job offer, citing an HR’s late arrival and condescending tone during her interview
+• A career coach went viral after rejecting a job offer, citing the HR manager’s late arrival and condescending tone during her interview

 • Alongside her post, she posted a screenshot of the rejection email she sent, explaining why she would not join the company

-A Nigerian lady who is a job seeker has gone viral after she sent a rejection mail to an employer when the HR, who was supposed to interview her, arrived 10 minutes late and spoke to her in a condescending manner.
+A Nigerian career coach has gone viral after she sent a rejection mail to an employer when the HR manager, who was supposed to interview her, arrived 10 minutes late and spoke to her in a condescending manner.

-She shared a detailed story online, adding a screenshot of the email she forwarded to the company to show that she would not be moving forward with them as a result of her experience and the way the interview was handled.
+She shared a detailed story online, adding a screenshot of the email she sent to the company to show she would not be moving forward with them because of her experience and the way the interview was handled.

 Lady rejects job after HR accuses her of using AI on resume

-Nigerian woman goes viral for turning down job due to poor interview conduct Photo source: Twitter/@thetechychef
+Nigerian woman goes viral after turning down job over HR manager’s poor conduct during interview.
+Photo source: Twitter/@thetechychef

 Source: Twitter